mad134/parkes-user-guide/source/observing.rst

  ssh -L 30000:hipsr-srv0:80 ident@orion.atnf.csiro.au

-Where ident is your ATNF *nix account which can be obtained from a link on the login page of the PORTAL.
+Where ident is your ATNF unix account which can be obtained from a link on the login page of the PORTAL.
 Once you have connected as above, you point your browser to: ::

  http://localhost:30000/apsr/ , http://localhost:30000/bpsr/ or http://localhost:30000/caspsr/